 Dream Catcher Henna Ban in Malaysia

-To be very honest, we at Green Daun have been researching dream catchers for years and our conclusion on this is that the dream catcher is purely a cultural belief and NOT religious.
+We at Green Daun have been researching dream catchers for years, and we conclude that the dream catcher is purely a cultural belief and NOT religious.

 The dream catcher was created purely for babies and children by the Native American Ojibwe tribe in the sixteenth century as a protective charm as they sleep.

-The dream catcher feathers play a role of entertaining the baby as when the wind blows, the feathers movements catch the babies eyes.
+The dream catcher feathers play a role in entertaining the baby when the wind blows; the feathers movements catch the babies eyes.

-Over the years, dream catchers have evolved into a decorative item.
-During the Pan-Indian movement from the 60s to the 70s, the dreamcatcher was then adopted by many others where it gained worldwide popularity.
+Over the years, dream catchers have evolved into decorative item.
+During the Pan-Indian movement from the 60s to the 70s, many others adopted the dreamcatcher, where it gained worldwide popularity.

 Nowadays, contemporary dream catchers are created based on popularity by movies and television series and used purely as a decorative item.

 Below is the article on the banning of the dream catcher henna tattoo in Malaysia.
 The article was published in the News Straits Times on 17 June 2017.